tariqshaban/sports-data-scraper/README.md

     │   └── clubs_enum            <- Enum for a sample set, contains club names-ids pair
     │
     ├── helpers
-    │   ├── date_time_handler     <- Set of static methods that aids some time manipulations
+    │   ├── date_time_handler     <- Set of static methods that aid some time manipulations
-    │   └── progress_handler      <- Set of static methods that aids some progress manipulations,
+    │   └── progress_handler      <- Set of static methods that aid some progress manipulations,
     │
     ├── main                      <- Acts as a sandbox for methods invocation │
-    └── sports_scraper            <- Static methods which performs the scraping functionality
+    └── sports_scraper            <- Static methods which perform the scraping functionality